intarchboard/draft-use-it-or-lose-it/draft-iab-use-it-or-lose-it.md

 {{?DIAMETER=RFC6733}} are fundamental to the design of the protocol.
 Any use of Diameter requires exercising the ability to add new AVPs.
 This is routinely done without fear that the new feature might not be successfully deployed.

-Ossified DNS code bases and systems resulted in fears that new Resource Record Codes (RRCodes) would take years of software propagation before new RRCodes could be used.
-The result for a long time was heavily overloaded use of the TXT record, such as in the Sender Policy Framework {{?SPF=RFC7208}}.
-It wasn't until after the standard mechanism for dealing with new RRCodes
-{{?RRTYPE=RFC3597}} was considered widely deployed that new RRCodes can be safely created and used.

 These examples show extension points that are heavily used are also being relatively unaffected by deployment issues preventing addition of new values for new use